 6. A5 Sheets

-A5 sheets are about interior elevations.
-These show the flat views of the vertical surfaces such as interior walls.
+A5 sheets are about details.
 They show the types of walls, built-in furniture, where the power outlets will be, lights and switches as well as the height of different elements.
 These differ from residential and commercial spaces, but both need interior elevations charted.

 7. A6 Sheets

-A6 sheets are schedules and wall types.
+A6 sheets are schedules.
 Schedule in this case means a spreadsheet rather than a timeline.
 They’re used to keep track of various detailed product information concerning finishes, types, sizes and so forth.

 8. S Sheets